czukowski/I18n_Plural/README.md

 Introduction
 ============

-This package will help you to do grammatically accurate translations in your application.
-It doesn't do much on its own though as you'll need to implement the I18n files reader(s).
+This package will help you to do grammatically accurate translations in your Nette application.

-Branches for [Kohana Framework][http://kohanaframework.org/] with some extra features are available.
+The i18n files structure for the default reader has been ported from the [Kohana Framework](http://kohanaframework.org).
+For the simplicity and performance sake, they're just PHP files that return arrays:

+	<?php
+	return array(
+		'string' => 'řetězec',
+		'section' => array(
+			'string' => 'řetězec v sekci',
+		),
+	);

+Put your translation files into your `app/i18n` folder, like this:

+ * `fr.php`
+ * `fr/be.php`
+ * `fr/ch.php`

+Depending on the target language you use, the most specific locale will take precedence when the same translation key exists in the multiple files.
+For example, if you use just 'fr' as a target lang for the translations, it'll just use the `fr.php`.
+For 'fr-be' it'll be both `fr.php` and `fr/be.php` files, where the latter will override the translations from the `fr.php`.

+TODO: How to make it work in your Nette application.

+Read on to learn what's the practical usage of sections, how to use plurals and more.

 Translation contexts
 ====================